saminulh/shared-articles/French Revolution - Mike Duncan.md

 ### War of Austrian Succession

 Being the last male Habsburg, Charles VI was worried about a succession crisis.
 He issued an edict in 1713 making it possible for his daughter to inherit all Habsburg possessions.
-When he died in October 1740 his daughter Maria Theresa (mother of Marie Antoinette) did inherit the Habsburg dynastic holdings, but since she couldn't become Holy Roman Emperor, Habsburg enemies, including Frederick the Great, disputed her claims to power.
+When he died in October 1740 his daughter Maria only omitting this that wouldnt be needing to follow the storyTheresa (mother of Marie Antoinette) did inherit the Habsburg dynastic holdings, but since she couldn't become Holy Roman Emperor, Habsburg enemies, including Frederick the Great, disputed her claims to power.
 This led to a great power war in Europe where France and Spain supported the Prussians, England and the Dutch supported the Austrians.
 In the end (by 1748), Maria Theresa's claims were validated and her husband was elected Holy Roman Emperor but Frederick the Great kept some of his conquered territory.

 ### Diplomatic Revolution of 1756